Tucker tensor factor models: matricization and mode-wise PCA estimation: Real data analysis

-The import-export transport networks data set is shared by authors of \cite{ChenYangZhang2022JASA-factor} and contains the monthly export volume among 22 countries on 15 product categories from January 2010 to December 2016 (84 months).
+The import-export transport networks data is shared by authors of \citet{ChenYangZhang2022JASA-factor}.
+It contains the monthly export volume among $22$ countries on $15$ product categories from January 2010 to December 2016 ($84$ months).
+The detailed list of countries and products is left in S5 of the \textit{Supplementary}.
 It is preprocessed by conducting the three-month moving average to reduce the effect of incidental transactions of large trades or unusual shipping delays.
 The resulting $3$rd-order tensor time series are denoted as $\mathcal{X}_t\in\mR^{22\times 22\times 15}$, $t\in[82]$, where the three modes are export countries, import countries, and product categories, respectively.
-Description of country abbreviation and product categories together with their HS codes are the same to what is described in \cite{ChenYangZhang2022JASA-factor} and put into Appendix F of the \textit{Supplementary}.
+We use factor numbers $({k}_1,{k}_2,{k}_3)=(4,4,6)$ following \citet{ChenYangZhang2022JASA-factor}, then {six} methods, i.e., iTIPUP(1), iTIPUP(2), moPCA, PmoPCA, IPmoPCA and {PROJ} are used to fit the whole dataset.
+To improve interpretability, after applying the varimax rotation, the rotated loadings are multiplied by 30 and truncated to integers.

-We compare our proposed three methods with iTIPUP(1) and iTIPUP(2), the method which are raised by \cite{HanChenYangZhang2020arXiv-tensor} with time lag 1 and 2 respectively and outplays TIPUP and TOPUP in \cite{ChenYangZhang2022JASA-factor}.
-The results in analysis of mode-wise estimated loading matrices with varimax rotation, and displaying of the corresponding heatmaps and hierarchical clustering figures are reported in Appendix F of the \textit{Supplementary}, where the proposed methods have similar performance with iTIPUP(1) and iTIPUP(2).
-This indicates that our proposed three methods are doable for highly correlated time series even though we design our methodology for weakly dependent and independent tensor observations.
-It can be validated by the close averaged RE values over 10 folds cross validation for aforementioned five methods under various factor number settings (Table \ref{IET}).
+\textbf{\textit{Export countries}} For the export countries, results for the {six} methods are shown in Table \ref{real_A1}. {We can see that the results of iTIPUP(1), iTIPUP(2), PmoPCA, and IPmoPCA are very close}, where Canada, the United States, and Mexico load heavily on the export factors 1, 2, and 4 respectively, and most of the European countries mainly load on the factor 3, especially Germany. {For} the result of the moPCA, the order of factors is changed, where Canada and Mexico load heavily on export factors 4 and 1 respectively. {For the result of PROJ, Canada and Mexico load heavily on the export factors 1 and 2 respectively, Germany and Norway mainly load on factors 3 and 4, respectively, and the United Kingdom mainly loads on both factors 3 and 4.} These results are coincident with the heatmap and hierarchical clustering results based on the loading matrices of the {six} methods in S5 of the \textit{Supplementary}.